Neuro-Symbolic Skill Discovery for Conditional Multi-Level Planning: Experimental Results

 We also investigated how the model behaves when the size of the skill space is more or less than the number of skills in the demonstrations.
-We set the size of the skill space to 3, 10, 20, and 100, trained 100 models each, and evaluated them the same way.
-Results showed that when the size of the vector space is 3, the model clustered some of the skills together, and out of the 100 models \hakan{73} of them were perfectly clustered (the demonstrations that belong to the same skill were clustered to the same vector).
-We also observed that when the skill space is smaller, the combined loss values of the models were significantly higher (on average, 4 vs 6 between the models with the least combined loss).
-When the skill spaces were larger than the skills in the demonstration set, we observed that \hakan{30, 32, and 16} of the 100 models were clustered perfectly for the models with the vector spaces of size 10, 20, and 100, respectively.
+We set the size of the skill space (the number of embeddings in the vector quantization layer) to 3, 10, 20, and 100, trained 100 models each, and evaluated them the same way.
+Results showed that when the size of the vector space is 3, the model clustered some of the skills together, and out of the 100 models, 73 of them were perfectly clustered.
+We also observed that when the skill space is smaller, the combined loss values of the models were significantly higher.
+When the skill spaces were larger than the skills in the demonstration set, we observed that 30, 32, and 16 of the 100 models were clustered perfectly for the models with the vector spaces of size 10, 20, and 100, respectively.
 When we examined the demonstration distribution of each model, we observed that the model divided the demonstrations that belong to the same skill into different vectors, reducing the vector quantization loss.
-The minimum observed vector quantization loss was around 0.7, 0.02, 0.01, and 0.002 for vector space sizes 5, 10, 20, and 100, respectively. \hakan{In practice, to find a good estimation of the number of skills in the demonstration dataset, one can train several batches of models with varying vector space sizes and compare the vector quantization losses.} We also calculated an accuracy value by setting the correct label of each skill to the vector to which the highest number of demonstrations are mapped.
+In practice, to find a good estimation of the number of skills in the demonstration dataset, one can train several folds of models with varying vector space sizes and compare the vector quantization losses.
+We also calculated an accuracy value by setting the correct label of each skill to the vector to which the highest number of demonstrations are mapped.
+Hence, in this context, accuracy shows how clustered demonstrations of the same skill are, and whether it is high or low is not an indication of how well the model behaves.
 As seen in Table \ref{tab:clustering}, as the number of vectors in the vector space increases, the accuracy values drop, meaning the demonstrations belonging to the same skill get distributed to multiple vectors, which, as stated, reduces the vector quantization losses.

-Another concern when using demonstration datasets that include multiple skills is bias.
-While we used an equal number of demonstrations per skill to train the model for each result, we also experimented with unequal mixes.
-We randomly sampled a random number of demonstrations (no less than 15 for each) per skill, which showed that the demonstration clustering accuracy was not significantly affected by inequalities in the data mixes.
-In each 100-model batch, around 30 were perfectly clustered.